Logging in to the vCenter Server 5.0 Web Client fails with the error: unable to connect to vCenter Inventory Service (2017750)

 - Rename or move the contents of the Inventory Service data directory.

 - Change directory to the Inventory Service scripts directory.
-For example, if you have installed vCenter Inventory Service in the default location, run this command:
+For example, if you have installed vCenter Inventory Service in the default location, run the command:

 cd C:\Program Files\VMware\Infrastructure\Inventory Service\scripts

-- Run this command to reset the vCenter Inventory Service database:
+- To reset the vCenter Inventory Service database, run the command:

-- Run this command to update the stored configuration information of the Inventory Service:
+- To update the stored configuration information of the Inventory Service, run the command:

 register.bat machinename.corp.com 443